 It is a standard protocol to use maps and blueprints for executing various processes smoothly.
 Just like an architect uses detailed blueprints to establish a colossal building from scratch, software engineers and data science experts use different algorithms to solve a wide range of computational problems.
+This is what is algorithm in computer programming does.

 Computers are incapable of functioning independently.
 Even the simplest tasks, such as mathematical equations involving summation or multiplication, require algorithms, making them essential for digital devices.
 Algorithms form the base of any computing system, dedicating sequences of commands to accomplish tasks such as calculating, programming or data processing.
 These algorithms have equipped computers to process information, solve complex equations, etc., almost minimizing human labor for routine tasks.
+This is what is algorithm in programming.

 Today, we’ll take an in-depth look into what algorithms mean for computer science and data science.